drnxloc/rest_route/README.md

 -   **Adding query parameters**: `route.withQueryParams({"sort": "asc"})` gives `"resource?sort=asc"`

 ### Working with IDs

-There are multiple ways to add an ID:

 ```dart
 // These all do the same thing: